Backbone81/membership/README.md

 ### More Advanced Topics

-- A ring buffer implementation for the gossip queue might perform better than the current bucket implementation.
 - Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
 That way we could be able to drop the interface and prevent memory allocations due to interface conversion.